MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 </div>

 The first level of intent labels are global intent labels.
-The global intent labels encode the global intent which is the next target or region where players may attack creeps to gain gold, attack turrets for experience and others.
+The global intent labels encode the global intent, which is the next target or region where players may attack creeps to gain gold, attack turrets for experience and others.

-The global intent label is defined by dividing map into course-grained N x N regions (for Honor of Kings, N = 24 so 576 intent classes defined for game).
+The global intent label is defined by dividing the map into course-grained N x N regions (for Honor of Kings, N = 24 so 576 intent classes are defined).
-Therefore, the global intent label is the numbered regin on the map where the next seris of attacks happen.
+Therefore, the global intent label is the numbered region on the map where the next seris of attacks happen.
 For instance, if the next global intent region is at position 1 x 1, that would be equal to Y * N + X := 1 * 24 + 1 = 26 so the label would be 26 out of 576.